oracle/yo/doc/guide/configuration.rst

 ``exact_name``
 ~~~~~~~~~~~~~~

-(Boolean, Optional) Set this to true to fully disable Yo's :ref:`instance
+(Boolean, Optional, Default: false) Set this to true to fully disable Yo's
-naming<instance_naming>` scheme, in which it prefixes instance and block volume
+:ref:`instance naming<instance_naming>` scheme, in which it prefixes instance
-names with your username.
-This allows you to create instances with any name,
+and block volume names with your username.
+This allows you to create instances
-and it allows you to use Yo commands to reference those instances.
+with any name, and it allows you to use Yo commands to reference those
+instances.

 This functionality is available on a case-by-case basis, by providing the
 argument ``--exact-name`` (or ``-E``) to any sub-command which takes an instance